rubensworks/article-ldtraversal-security-short/content/threats.md

 Advanced crawlers such as the [Googlebot](cite:cites googlebot) allow JavaScript logic to be executed for a limit duration, since certain HTML pages are built dynamically via JavaScript at the client-side.
-In this threat, we assume a similar situation for LTQP, where Linked Data pages may also be built client-side via a programming language such as JavaScript.
+In this threat, we assume a similar situation for LTQP, where Linked Data pages may also be created client-side via an expressive programming language such as JavaScript.
-This may in fact already occur on **HTML pages that dynamically produce JSON-LD script tags or RDFa in HTML via JavaScript**.
+This would in fact already be applicable to **HTML pages that dynamically produce JSON-LD script tags or RDFa in HTML via JavaScript**.
 In order to query over such dynamic Linked Data pages, a query engine must initiate a process similar to Googlebot's JavaScript execution phase.
-Such a process does however open the door to potentially major security vulnerabilities if **malicious code** is being traversed and **executed by the query engine**.
+Such a process does however open the door to potentially major security vulnerabilities if **malicious code** is being read and **executed by the query engine** during traversal.

 **Example**

-For example, we assume a LTQP query engine that executed JavaScript on HTML pages before extracting its RDFa and JSON-LD.
+For example, we assume that Alice's LTQP query engine executes JavaScript on HTML pages before extracting its RDFa and JSON-LD.
 Furthermore, this LTQP engine has a security flaw that allows executed JavaScript code to access and manipulate the local file system.
-A malicious publisher could execute JavaScript logic that makes use of this flaw to upload all files on the local file system to the attacker, and deletes all files afterwards so that it can hold the data for ransom.
+Carol could include a malicious piece of JavaScript code in her profile that makes use of this flaw to upload all files on the local file system to the attacker, and deletes all files afterwards so that she can hold Alice's data for ransom.

 **Mitigation**